course-dprep/Airbnb-effect-of-price-on-reviews/README.md

 Leaving a review and sharing it with the world wide web is only a matter of seconds.
 The rise of the internet gave room for leaving reviews about anything, anywhere, very easily.
 Whereas a few decades ago people relied more on word of mouth and written reviews in papers, nowadays we have access to millions of reviews in just a few mouse clicks.

 We are curious whether the amount of reviews is higher for the top 100 most expensive private room compared to the bottom top 100 least expensive private rooms.
 The reasoning is that people who book expensive rooms want to know that their rooms is from high quality and thus higher value lots of reviews.
 However, people who stay at budget Airbnb's are maybe more critical of booking a place with more reviews.
 In order to gain a deeper understanding of the amount of reviews of private rooms on the most expensive and least expensive Airbnb's we will conduct a research.
 Due to the unavailability of extensive data, we will conduct the research using a limited datset, which may not meet our desired data volume.
-Hence, we will compare 2 years worth of reviews and analyze the findings with a linear regression to answer the research question described above.
+Hence, we will compare 2 years worth of reviews and analyze the findings to answer the research question described above.

 # Method and Results
 ## Method
-The importance of considering the pricing on reviews is to gain a better understanding of the relationship between reviews and pricing of housing.
-The research method chosen is ....
+The importance of considering the pricing on reviews is to gain a better understanding of the relationship between the yearly reviews and pricing of housing.
+The research method chosen is an analysis of the ouput of the available data in 5 citites in 2022 and 2023 on Airbnb.
+The 2 categories are coded as the 100 cheapest private rooms (0) and the 100 most expensive private rooms (1).

 In this research, we have selected 5 capitals from western European countries.
 The reason for this is that those cities are most likely to have similar circumstances and thus will provide a solid background to research the question.
 The five selected cities are:
 * Amsterdam